-The International Mathematical Olympiad (IMO) is a critical exam for all high school students.
-The IMO exam is given to students in grades 1 to 12.
-This exam is well-known among students and is highly valued globally.
+The International Mathematical Olympiad (IMO) is one of the critical exams for all grades of school students.
+The IMO exam is conducted for the educational welfare of students from grades 1 to 12.
+This exam is prominent among students and teachers.
+Additionally, IMO is highly valued globally.
 In this article, you will get detailed information about IMO class 5 Chapter 9: Logical and Analytical Reasoning.

-The Class 5 Math Olympiad Syllabus explains basic mathematical concepts.
-It aids students’ understanding of concepts and allows them to improve their problem-solving and mathematical reasoning skills.
-The IMO syllabus includes four sections: Logical Reasoning, Mathematical Reasoning, Everyday Mathematics, and Achievers.
+The Class 5 Math Olympiad Syllabus is meticulously formulated to explain basic mathematical concepts.
+The important aspect of the examination is its aid towards students’ understanding of concepts and allows them to improve their problem-solving and mathematical reasoning skills.
+The first step of preparation is getting to know about IMO syllabus which contains four sections: Logical Reasoning, Mathematical Problems, Everyday Calculation, and Achievers.

 The Reasoning Ability component of the majority of competitive tests consists of two different sorts of problems.
 Analytical reasoning and logical reasoning are two examples of these two categories.
 We will go into great detail regarding the subjects covered in logical reasoning in this post, along with advice on how to solve them and a few sample questions for your reference.
 This article is all about class 5 Chapter 9: Logical and Analytical Reasoning.